-When you add a domain to your G Suite or Cloud Identity account, keep in mind some limitations with secondary domains and domain aliases.
+When you add a domain to your Google Workspace or Cloud Identity account, keep in mind some limitations with secondary domains and domain aliases.

-Tip: Google uses the name of your primary domain as the name for your organization as a whole.
+Tip: Google uses the name of your primary domain as the name for your organization.
 The organization name is referenced in the sharing options that users see.
 When you add domains, you might want to change your organization name to a more inclusive name.

 Limitations with domain aliases

 - Migration from domain aliases is not supported.
-Some current G Suite customers use domain aliases for their non-primary domains.
+Some current Google Workspace customers use domain aliases for their non-primary domains.
 Google does not currently support the conversion of domain aliases into multi-domain accounts.

 Limitations with secondary domains